 It was on every local station that quiet Wednesday morning.
 The neighbor's dog finally stopped yapping and I was eating a fine piece of toast with my mother's homemade peach marmalade.
 The stories were all the same: a body washed up on the south bay.
 Another man took a fall off of the Golden Gate and every news broadcast told it the same.
 Suicide was shoved down everyone's throats and already the media was crying and begging for people to raise awareness to the fact that the Golden Gate was the second most used suicide bridge in the world.
 Already activists were rallying to change the bridge's gruesome image and to promote safety.

 I let the crumbs of my toast fall to my lap as I flipped through the channels, searching for something that might actually accelerate my heart rate.
 I was immensely bored.
 Lately my work had been so simple it was almost degrading.
-Day after day I was called for alleyway stabbings, vengeful homicides and idiot gun carriers shielding themselves in a disguise of self-defense.
+Day after day I was called for alleyway stabbings, home robberies and idiot gun carriers shielding themselves in a disguise of self-defense.
 Day after day I proved what they all had suspected with nothing more than a nod of my head.
 Nothing changed.
-It was almost a full year since I had closed the case on a true mastermind of murder- a serial killer who liked to play games.
+It was almost a full year since I had closed the case on a true mastermind of a murderer- an arrogant con artist who thought he could match my intellect.
 Now the city's criminal's were uninspired and so was I.